UAF-RCS/uaf-rcs-hpc-docs/hpc.md

 ## Chinook

 In 2015, the Geophysical Institute launched Chinook as an energy efficient linux cluster purchased from [Penguin Computing, Inc](http://www.penguincomputing.com/).
 Chinook is named in honor of long time GI colleague Kevin Engle's unique, strong, collaborative nature and passion for salmon and Alaska.
-In 2016 and 2017, Chinook expansions were supported with funding from the M. J. Murdock Charitable Trust.
-Chinook is also made possible by the Geophysical Institute, IARC, the Institute of Arctic Biology, the Vice Chancellor of Research, and your fellow colleagues who contribute shares.
+Chinook is made possible by the Geophysical Institute, IARC, the Institute of Arctic Biology, the Vice Chancellor of Research, and your fellow colleagues who contribute shares.
+In 2016 and 2017, Chinook expansions were also supported with funding from the M. J. Murdock Charitable Trust.

-Chinook is the foundation for a new energy-efficient, condo-style HPC cluster for UA researchers.
+Chinook is the foundation for an energy-efficient, condo-style HPC cluster for UA researchers.
 The computing environment hosted on Chinook includes:

-* 100+ Relion 1900 Compute Nodes each with dual Intel Xeon 12- or 14-core processors \(24 or 28 cores per node\) and 128 GB memory
+* 105x Relion 1900 Compute Nodes each with dual Intel Xeon 12- or 14-core processors \(24 or 28 cores per node\) and 128 GB memory
+* 26x Relion XE1112 Compute Nodes each with dual Intel Xeon Scalable 20-core processor \(40 nodes per node\) and 192 GBs memory
 * 3x Relion 1900 Compute Nodes each with dual Intel Xeon 14-core processors \(28 cores per node\) and 1.5 TB memory
 * 2x Relion 1903GT Compute Nodes each with dual Intel Xeon 14-core processors \(28 cores per node\), 128 GB memory, and 3 dual GPU Tesla K80m accelerators
 * Multiple login nodes with dual Intel Xeon processors and 48 or more GBs memory